Ready, Set, Lift and Unwind classes are held ON LINE.

 Minimum suggested equipment is: one each small, medium, and heavy dumbbell; one each light and heavy resistance bands.
 Please ask me if you need input!

 We’re taking it outside!
 Because social distancing = kettlebell distancing, and we have a good open location with some cover in case of rain.
-Bring your own bell(s) and ideally a mat as well to: Sir James Douglas Elementary School Annex, 7668 Borden Street (between Knight and Argyle at 61st Ave), Vancouver.
+Bring your own bell(s) and a mat (or a towel that you can get dirty) to: Sir James Douglas Elementary School Annex, 7668 Borden Street (between Knight and Argyle at 61st Ave), Vancouver.

 Saturday mornings at 9:00; 55 minutes.